CenWIDev/sumobot-resources/README.md

 **June 27, 2019** the competition will be held at the Pfiffner bandshell during the Levitt AMP summer concert series.

-Between now and then, the **[IDEA Center](https://www.createportagecounty.org/ideacenter)** will hold working nights every other Thursday at 6PM.
+Between now and then, the **[IDEA Center](https://www.createportagecounty.org/ideacenter)** will host working nights every other Thursday at 6PM.
 * March 21 -- Introduction to Arduino night
 * April 4
 * April 18